ory/docs/README.md

 - Screenshots and videos must capture UI elements in English.
 If you’re capturing parts of the browser UI in your work, make sure the UI is in English.
-- Make an effort to get the screenshots and vids looking as clean as possible.
+- Make an effort to get the screenshots and videos looking as clean as possible.
   Avoid situations where text fields suggest irrelevant inputs, avoid erratic mouse cursor movements and general chaos.
 - All media must be added to `_static` folders.
   - Within the `_static` directory, each document that uses media has its own directory.
   - With the directory of the document, the files have numbers for names, for example `1.png`, `2.png`, `3.png`.
 The filenames should reflect the stage at which the media is used in the document.
 This means that the screenshot named `1.png` will be used in line 70, while the diagram `2.svg` will be used in line 100.

 ### Compressing images